AndersonRayner/uas_tools_index/README.md

 This repo accompanies the paper

 Matthew Anderson, Kai Lehmkuehler, Jeremy Randle, K.C.
-Wong and Soon-Jo Chung, "*UAS Flight Testing in Support of Research for Academia: Lessons and Experiences from the Field*," AIAA SciTech Forum 2023, National Harbor, MD, January 2023.
+Wong and Soon-Jo Chung, "[UAS Flight Testing in Support of Research for Academia: Lessons and Experiences from the Field](paper/Flight_Testing_in_Academia.pdf)," AIAA SciTech Forum 2023, National Harbor, MD, January 2023.